Main page content

 3.2 One of the goals of Regents’ Rule 90101 is to recognize and optimize the benefits of commercializing intellectual property not only for the public, U. T. System and U. T. System institutions, but also for the creator.
 Recognizing the significant role of the creator not only in the development, but also in the deployment of intellectual property, the creator should be encouraged to maintain an active role, in cooperation with the institution, in the entire process from conception to commercialization.

 3.3 Sponsored research and the rights and obligations of creators to publish and disseminate research data and/or results for scholarly purposes are paramount to the institution’s educational mission and must be protected throughout the commercialization process.
 Regardless of ownership and in the absence of an agreement to the contrary, the creators and the U. T. institution shall retain a nonexclusive license to use such data and/or results for patient care, teaching, scholarly, and other academically related purposes and nonprofit research (see Section 9, Regents’ Rule 90101).

-3.4 Subject to Section 11 of Regents’ Rule 90101 the Board of Regents, U. T. System and each member institution intend that faculty’s publication rights are fully protected to ensure that his/her publication rights are not restricted or limited in any manner.
+3.4 Subject to Regents’ Rule 90101 the Board of Regents, U. T. System and each member institution intend that faculty’s publication rights are fully protected to ensure that his/her publication rights are not restricted or limited in any manner.

 3.5 The ownership rights of a creator as they relate to institutional projects, works-for-hire, and educational materials, should be discussed and determined in consultation with the creator, his/her institutional supervisor(s) and/or the institution’s office of commercialization (OTC).
-It is advisable that an institution or department classifies a project as an “institutional project” (see Section 8, Regents’ Rule 90101) at the outset of the effort or as early as possible and in concurrence with contributions made by other creators as the project evolves or is further developed.
+It is advisable that an institution or department classify a project as an “institutional project” (see Section 8, Regents’ Rule 90101) at the outset of the effort or as early as possible and as may become necessary to address materially changed circumstances.